Domain Generalization: A Survey: Background

-3) A couple of recent DG studies~\cite{chen2020automated,chen2021contrastive} have investigated, from a transfer learning perspective, how to preserve the knowledge learned via large-scale pre-training when training on abundant labeled synthetic data for synthetic-to-real applications.
-The experiments were carried out on VisDA-17~\cite{peng2017visda}.
-This is an important yet under-studied topic in DG: when only given sufficient synthetic data, how can we avoid over-fitting in synthetic images by leveraging the initialization weights learned on real images?
-Such a setting is particularly useful to problems where manual labels are difficult/expensive to obtain.

-4) Synthetic image corruptions like Gaussian noise and motion blur have also been used to simulate domain shift by Hendrycks and Dietterich~\cite{hendrycks2019benchmarking}.
-In their proposed datasets, i.e.~CIFAR-10-C, CIFAR-100-C and ImageNet-C, a model is learned using the original images but tested on the corrupted images.
-This research is largely motivated by adversarial attacks~\cite{goodfellow2015explaining}, and aims to evaluate model robustness under common image perturbations for safety applications.

-5) Lastly, a hybrid dataset initially proposed for multi-domain/task learning, i.e.~Visual Decathlon~\cite{rebuffi2017learning}, has also been employed, for evaluating heterogeneous DG~\cite{feature_critic,li2019episodic}.
-However, due to both the changes in label space and the use of target data for training SVM classifiers, this setup overlaps with transfer learning~\cite{pan2009survey}.

-\keypoint{Action Recognition} Learning generalizable models is critical for action recognition.
-This is because the test data typically contain actions performed by new subjects in new environments.
+\keypoint{Action Recognition} Learning generalizable representations is also crucial for video understanding like action recognition.
 IXMAS~\cite{weinland2006free} has been widely used as a cross-view action recognition benchmark~\cite{li2019episodic,li2018mmdaae}, which contains action videos collected from five different views.
-The common practice is to use four views for training and the remaining view for test.
-In addition to view changes, different subjects and environments might also cause failure.
-Intuitively, different persons can perform the same action in (dramatically) different ways, so it is common that a model might not be able to recognize actions performed by new subjects not seen during training.
-Also, we cannot expect a model trained using indoor data to work well in outdoors.
-In the future, it would be interesting to investigate more domain shift variables, such as subject and environment.
+In addition to view changes, different subjects or environments (like indoor vs outdoor) can also create domain shift and lead to model failures.